sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * A: supplicant, B: client device, C: authentication server

 	Answer
-	The correct answer is A: supplicant, B: authenticator, C: authentication server.
-A supplicant is a workstation with 802.1X-compliant client software.
+	The correct answer is **A: supplicant, B: authenticator, C: authentication server.** A supplicant is a workstation with 802.1X-compliant client software.
 An authenticator acts as a proxy between the supplicant and an authentication server.
 An authentication server authenticates supplicants connecting to a switch port.
 --------
-In an enterprise environment, which guideline should be implemented to manage passwords securely, and why?
+In an enterprise environment, which guideline should be **implemented to manage passwords securely, and why**?

 * A centralized password repository should be avoided, because it is a single point of failure.